 With the flavours in mind and a thirst for good drinks with good friends, Barti Ddu Spiced Rum was quickly born and so this new story begins.
 Barti is made up of a blend of the finest Caribbean rum, seasoned with not only the most vibrant notes of vanilla, clove and subtle orange, but with hand picked laver seaweed from right here on the beautiful Pembrokeshire coast where our Welsh rum company was founded.

-Laver carries a beautifully delicate, savoury flavour profile which compliments the other notes.
+Laver carries a beautifully delicate, savoury flavour profile which complements the other notes.

 Often overlooked and misrepresented as being salty, we believe laver seaweed carries a beautifully delicate, savoury flavour profile, which much to our delight, does magical things to the spices and the rum itself when infused.
 You have to try it – it is undeniably smooth!

 Laver seaweed was once one of the most popular food items in South Wales.
 In Pembrokeshire there used to be a thriving cottage industry founded around picking laver from the beaches and sending it on to Swansea to be made into laverbread.